BioMarin's Biologics License Application for Valoctocogene Roxaparvovec Accepted for Priority Review by FDA with Review Action Date of August 21, 2020

-“Valoctocogene roxaparvovec has the potential to be the first gene therapy approved in any type of hemophilia and the acceptance of this application and its priority review status marks a significant milestone for gene therapies in general and for the hemophilia community specifically,” said Hank Fuchs, M.D., President, Global Research and Development at BioMarin.
+“Valoctocogene roxaparvovec has the potential to be the first gene therapy approved in any type of haemophilia and the acceptance of this application and its priority review status marks a significant milestone for gene therapies in general and for the haemophilia community specifically,” said Hank Fuchs, M.D., President, Global Research and Development at BioMarin.
 “We recognize the decades of scientific research that has allowed us to reach this stage of development.
-As pioneers in gene therapy, we are proud of the medical and technological innovation represented in valoctocogene roxaparvovec, which is possible because of the scientists who did the early research, clinical investigators, the hemophilia community and the people who work here.
-We look forward to working with the FDA to bring this groundbreaking therapy to people with hemophilia A.”
+As pioneers in gene therapy, we are proud of the medical and technological innovation represented in valoctocogene roxaparvovec, which is possible because of the scientists who did the early research, clinical investigators, the haemophilia community and the people who work here.
+We look forward to working with the FDA to bring this groundbreaking therapy to people with haemophilia A.”

-“The hemophilia community has been waiting for decades for gene therapies.
-The FDA acceptance of the filing and initiation of review for the first gene therapy for hemophilia A builds on years of scientific achievements in improving the standard of care for people with bleeding disorders,” said Doris V. Quon M.D., Medical Director, Orthopaedic Hemophilia Treatment Center at The Orthopaedic Institute for Children.
-“As a treating physician, I look forward to the possibility of having more treatment options for people with hemophilia.”
+“The haemophilia community has been waiting for decades for gene therapies.
+The FDA acceptance of the filing and initiation of review for the first gene therapy for haemophilia A builds on years of scientific achievements in improving the standard of care for people with bleeding disorders,” said Doris V. Quon M.D., Medical Director, Orthopaedic Haemophilia Treatment Center at The Orthopaedic Institute for Children.
+“As a treating physician, I look forward to the possibility of having more treatment options for people with haemophilia.”